 Naylor Love has served the property industry in New Zealand for over 100 years.
-We are proud of our heritage, which has been built around a commitment to building long-term relationships and a policy of continuous improvement as we strive to be measurably the best construction company in New Zealand.
+We are proud of our heritage, which has been built around a commitment to building long-term relationships and a policy of continuous improvement.

 Hugh Naylor was born in Clyde in 1884, and began his carpentry apprenticeship there before moving to Dunedin then Wellington.
 He built his first house in Portobello, Dunedin in 1910.

 Initially specialising in building and repairing houses, Hugh Naylor’s reputation for quality building saw him awarded a contract to build the Bank of New Zealand building in Mosgiel in 1917.
 This led to more contracts for banks in small towns throughout Otago.

 Hugh Naylor’s son Ben joined the company in 1948, and headed WH Naylor then Naylor Love from 1957 until 1987, then sat on the Board until his retirement in 2006.
 Ben Naylor’s son Christopher Naylor still on the Board at Naylor Love.

 Love Brothers, later the Love Construction Company, was formed by brothers JY, Bob and Bill Love in Port Chalmers in 1910, with £60 of borrowed capital.
 JY Love led the company for 58 years.
 Their first contract was the building of a waterside workers’ shelter at the port.